Arthur Black (Liberal politician): Career

 Black was born in Nottingham, the son of William Edward Black.
-He was educated there before entering into business as a lace manufacturer in 1888, and later became a director Turney Brothers and of the Sceptre Life Association.
+He was educated there before entering into business as a lace manufacturer in 1888, he later became a director of Turney Brothers and of the Sceptre Life Association.
 He was elected in 1895 to the Nottingham Town Council, becoming Sheriff from 1898 to 1899 and Mayor of Nottingham from 1902 to 1903, a Justice of the Peace and chairman of the Nottingham education committee.

 As Chairman of the Nottingham Free Church Council in 1902 he shared a platform in a demonstration in Nottingham against the Education Bill which was addressed by the future Prime Minister H. H. Asquith.
 He was a member of Alfred Mosely's Commission of Inquiry into the educational systems of the United States in 1903, and visited the U.S. that year as part of the work of the commission.
 The Mosely Commission sought to learn from the American education system in the hope of bolstering Britain's industrial competitiveness in the face of growing industrial competition from Germany and the U.S., which they attributed to superior education.
-In 1909 he served as a member of Royal Commission on international exhibitions.
+In 1909 he served as a member of the Royal Commission on international exhibitions.